PFTL/website/content/blog/15_Storing_data_3.rst

 :tags: Data, Storing, sqlite, HDF5, ascii, json
 :description: Learn different ways of storing data in your projects

-Using databases for storing data may sound much more complicated that what it actually means.
+Using databases for storing data may sound much more complicated that what it actually is.
 In this article we are going to cover how to use databases to store different types of data.
 We will quickly review how you can search for specific parameters and how to get exactly what you want.

 In the previous articles we have seen how to store data to plain text files, which is nothing more than a particular way of serializing our objects.
 On the second release we have seen how to serialize complex objects using Python's built-in tools.
-In this article we are going to explore another very useful module called SQLite.
+In this article we are going to explore another very useful module called **SQLite**.

 .. contents::